 Figure 6.5: Vertical Roller and Housing Delivery mechanism.

-As labeled in the Figure 6.5, the vertical roller is situated in the “Housing Structure”, which is made of 2mm perspex, which would enable it to pivot on the vertical axis with the assistance of a servo motor.
+As labelled in the Figure 6.5, the vertical roller is situated in the “Housing Structure”, which is made of 2mm Perspex, which would enable it to pivot on the vertical axis with the assistance of a servo motor.
 The housing structure had a width of 103mm to keep it stable, allowing for 9 delivery mechanisms to be placed on a 1m span.
 The design of the roller consisted of a bucket for the DIP component to drop into.
 This bucket would be situated on a wheel that would pivot the bucket from a position where a component would drop into the bucket.
 The bucket was designed to accommodate a component with splayed legs, therefore took on a trapezoidal shape.
 The dimensions of the bucket where determined by measuring the dimensions on a DIP component.
 The wheel would then pivot to a position where the component would fall out.
 This position is depicted in Figure 6.5.
-A plate labeled ”Guide plate” was designed to force components to fall away from the housing if they fell straight down.
+A plate labelled "Guide plate” was designed to force components to fall away from the housing if they fell straight down.
 The “IC Guide” guides the components into the bucket.
-The design of the IC guide are detailed in subsection 6.1.
+The design of the IC guide is detailed in subsection 6.1.
 A more detailed drawing of the delivery mechanism in its housing can be seen in Appendix B.3: Vertical Roller & Housing Version 1 & 2.